Learning Elixir on Alchemist Camp

 - I'm an Elixir beginner and want to learn (go here)

-- I want to learn Phoenix or Ecto, or... (go here)
+- I want to see a real-world project (go here)

 - I already have experience with Elixir and Phoenix (go here)